 I got a late start in reading YA fiction, but if the stories are all as well written as this one, it may become one of my favorite genres.
 This mystery had gothic undertones, with the male lead returning for revenge, and a quirky yet judgmental town determined to keep its’ secrets hidden.
 Read my review.

 Mary Donnell has bad luck with men.
-She begins That Certain Woman as the widow of a slain bootlegger having married him at the young age of 15 thinking that she could change him.
-But, she has turned her life around, keeping a low profile as the secretary to an attorney, despite newspaper attempts to sniff out her whereabouts for a “where are they now” story.
+She begins That Certain Woman as the widow of a slain bootlegger.
+She married at the age of 15 thinking that she could change him.
+Years later she has now turned her life around.
+Mary keeps a low profile as the secretary to an attorney, despite newspaper attempts to sniff out her whereabouts for a “where are they now” story.

-Her older married boss is just getting ready to confess his feelings for his faithful secretary, when he discovers that Mary is in love with irresponsible playboy heir Jack Merrick Jr. Jack talks Mary into eloping and with her boss’ blessing, she agrees, only to be confronted with Jack’s strict, heartless father who objects to Mary as a daughter-in-law thanks to a less then pristine background.
-Mary is an honorable woman whose past has been tainted by her dead husband’s behavior, but Jack Sr. manages to annul the marriage, because Junior has never had the backbone to oppose his father.
-However, he can’t annul her pregnancy and as years pass, the senior Merrick’s ruthless meddling continues to play out, bringing heartbreak to everyone.
+Her older married boss is just getting ready to confess his feelings for his faithful secretary.
+Unfortunately, he discovers that Mary is in love with irresponsible playboy heir Jack Merrick Jr. Jack talks Mary into eloping and with her boss’ blessing, she agrees.
+Immediately after the marriage the couple is confronted by Jack’s strict, heartless father who objects to Mary as a daughter-in-law thanks to her less then pristine background.
+Mary is an honorable woman whose past has been tainted by her dead husband’s behavior.
+But Jack Sr. manages to annul the marriage, because Junior has never had the backbone to oppose his father.
+However, he can’t annul her pregnancy.
+As years pass, the senior Merrick’s ruthless meddling continues to play out, bringing heartbreak to everyone.

 Cary Grant and Audrey Hepburn are both considered film and fashion icons.
 Their contributions and legacies have endured and are still looked on with reverence today.